CNES/demcompare/docs/source/developer_guide/demcompare_architecture.rst

 .. note::

-    Please contribute if elements are missing or are unclear to enter demcompare code.
+    Please contribute if elements are missing or are unclear on demcompare source code.